 |General Characteristics Crew List Memorabilia Cruise Books Accidents aboard the Ship History Deployments of USS Iowa USS Iowa's COs Image Gallery to end of page|

 USS IOWA was the first ship in the United States’ last class of battleships and the third ship in the Navy to bear the name of the state.
 During her long life she was commissioned for 227 months.
-Presently, the IOWA is located at Richmond, Calif., for clean-up in preparation for her future role as a museum ship in the port of Los Angeles, Calif.
+Today, the IOWA is preserved as a museum near Los Angeles at San Pedro, Calif.

 |General Characteristics:||Keel laid: June 27, 1940|

 |Third decommissioning: October 26, 1990|

 |Length: 889 feet (271 meters)|

 |Beam: 108 feet (32.9 meters)|